Rewriting Your Brand Story For Maximum Impact

 It can be helpful to give audiences a framework to talk about how they see the brand today and how they might see it in the future.
 It might be as simple as asking participants to complete key blanks in a sentence about the organization.
 Another approach is to use a brand archetype exercise that looks at an organization’s perceived purpose and associated characteristics in terms of human archetypes.
 Do audiences see your brand as an Explorer or a Caregiver?
 Does it represent Mastery?
 Belonging?
 Understanding?
 The results can provide a foundation for creating a brand story that feels authentic.

 Measurable data is necessary in order to know whether your perceptions are accurate and whether you’re on the right track.
 But while numbers tell a story, words provide valuable nuance.
 Verbatims—direct quotes from those whose input you’ve solicited—can highlight features of characteristics that other aspects of the discovery process didn’t reveal.
 Incorporating words and phrases that seem to resonate with key audiences into your messaging can be powerful.
+Use these verbatims directly in your brand storytelling and messaging to increase authenticity.

 COMPILE RESULTS IN A CLEAR FORMAT

-After you’ve completed your research and analysis, distill the information you’ve gathered into a key findings document.
+After you’ve completed your brand research and analysis, distill the information you’ve gathered into a key findings document.
 It should include:

 • An explanation of your objective and the methods you used to collect input